Fagradalsfjall – The spectacular Iceland volcano

 27 April to 1 June 2021

 There is no end to the surprising twists & turns in this epic volcano saga!
-Scientists and volcano enthusiasts were stunned, confused and awestruck when Crater #5 turned into an actual lava geyser.
+Scientists and volcano enthusiasts were all stunned, awestruck and confused when Crater #5 turned into an actual lava geyser.
 It produced huge fountains over 300 metres tall, erupting on and off every 5 to 10 minutes.
-The lava geyser quickly filled up the second valley to the east of Geldingadalur, known as the ‘Nameless Valley’, and sent big flows down another sliding slope into Meradalir.
-The helicopter hill with the rescue team and measurement stations became an óbrennishólmi – an isolated island in the lava sea.
+The lava geyser quickly filled up the second valley to the east of Geldingadalur, known as the ‘Nameless Valley’, and sent big flows down the sliding slope into Meradalir.
+The helicopter hill with the rescue team and measurement stations became an ‘óbrynnishólmi’ – an isolated hill surrounded by lava.

 It just kept gushing and gushing!